Chaim Nissim Abulafia: Early life

 Born in Tiberias in 1775 he was the son of David Abulafia.
 David was the son of Chaim ben Jacob Abulafia, both rabbis in Eretz Yisroel.
 He is descended from Chaim Abulafia (I), a descendent of persecuted Jews from Spain that came to Israel in the early 17th century.
 He was injured in the 1837 Galilee earthquake, breaking his leg.
 He suffered from related problems for the rest of his life, and was known for his extreme humility.

 Rabbinical positions

 During Abulafia's period as the rabbi of Tiberias, he went to the Ottoman army commander in Sidon to demand the protection of the Jewish residents in the city from rioters following the 1834 looting of Safed pogrom and pogroms following the Battle of Hebron.
 He succeeded in his appeal and soldiers were sent to protect the locals.

-After he turned 50, he moved to Jerusalem to marry his daughter.
+After he turned 50, he moved to Jerusalem to find a suitable marriage for his daughter.
 There he later succeeded Yitzhak Kovo as the Rishon LeZion following Kovo's death until his own.
 During that period of his life, he encouraged the establishment of general schools despite large opposition to the idea from local Ashkenazi rabbis of the area.